Please scroll down to read information about your testing day:

 HELPFUL DOWNLOADS

-REMEMBER: BRING your previous WJ-III Score Report to your appointment.
+PLEASE REMEMBER: BRING your previous WJ Score Report to your appointment if you have previous WJ scores.
 This will save you and your student time and I can show you how to compare the raw scores.
-I encourage to take a picture of any page with the raw scores and text them to your location in case you forget.
-This also gives you a digital record.
-We will show you have how to measure growth.
+I encourage you to TAKE A PICTURE of any page with the raw scores and text them to your location in case you forget.
+This also gives you a digital record for future use.
+Email a copy to yourself for backup.

 These will be helpful: